Aspie96/blog/content/posts/free_software.md

 [Eric Raymond](http://www.catb.org/~esr/) and [Bruce Perens](http://perens.com/) (leader, at the time, of the [Debian](https://www.debian.org/index.it.html) project, a free operating system, as successor of its founder [Ian Murdock](https://ianmurdock.com/)) started the [Open Source Initiative](https://opensource.org/) in 1998, as president and vice-president respectively.
 The idea was to promote free software under a different name, leveraging a more pragmatic approach.

-The *open source movement*, based on utilitarianism, rather than moral dogma (like the free software movement), and focusing heavily on cooperation and software quality, has been very successful in its goals, making open source software widespread.
+The *open source movement*, based on utilitarianism, rather than moral dogma (like the free software movement), and often focused on cooperation and software quality, has been very successful in its goals, making open source software widespread.

 The [Open Source Definition](https://opensource.org/definition-annotated/), maintained by OSI, is based on the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines) (also written by Perens).
 It is equivalent, in substance, to the FSD by the FSF, expressing the same concepts with different words and a different structure.